literal-metaphor/filestigator/README.md

 # Filestigator 🕵

+## ⚠ WARNING
+Filestigator is a new and in-development project.
+Some of the features may be unstable and can cause fatal error.
+USE THIS AT YOUR OWN DISCRETION!!!

 ## Short Summary
 Filestigator is a CLI tool to help investigate a potentially malicious file by assigning a "suspicion score" based on findings like suspicious file name, malformed file extension, file content or magic numbers mismatch, and embedded script.